Who wins the Giannis Antetokounmpo vs. Julius Randle matchup in tonight's game?

 Julius Randle & the Knicks

-- The Knicks are outscoring opponents by 3.3 points per game, with a +90 scoring differential overall.
-They put up 114.7 points per game (16th in NBA) and give up 111.4 per outing (seventh in league).
+- The Knicks' +71 scoring differential (outscoring opponents by 2.6 points per game) is a result of putting up 114.6 points per game (15th in NBA) while allowing 112 per contest (ninth in league).

-- New York averages 45.8 rebounds per game (sixth in league) while conceding 40.9 per outing to opponents.
-It outrebounds opponents by 4.9 boards per game.
+- New York is sixth in the league at 45.6 rebounds per game.
+That's 4.3 more than the 41.3 its opponents average.

-- The Knicks knock down 13.3 three-pointers per game (ninth-most in the league) at a 38% rate (sixth-best in NBA), compared to the 13.4 their opponents make, shooting 37.2% from deep.
+- The Knicks hit 13.1 three-pointers per game (10th in the league), while their opponents have made 13.5 on average.

 Sportsbook Promo Codes